KenIt25/LogisticsShippingRates/README.md

 Ensure well-documented code for effective collaboration.

 Testing:
-Thorougly test your changes before submitting a pull request.
+Thoroughly test your changes before submitting a pull request.

 Issue Tracker:
 Check the Issue Tracker for tasks.